Øvre Stjørdalen Municipality

-Øvre Stjørdal or Øvre Stjørdalen is a former municipality in the old Nordre Trondhjem county in Norway.
+Øvre Stjørdalen is a former municipality in the old Nordre Trondhjem county in Norway.
 The 1913 km2 municipality existed from 1850 until its dissolution in 1874.
-The municipality encompassed the upper part of the Stjørdalen valley which includes what is now the municipality of Meråker and the Hegra area of the municipality of Stjørdal, both in Trøndelag county.
+The municipality encompassed the upper part of the Stjørdalen valley which includes what is now Meråker Municipality and the eastern part of Stjørdal Municipality, both in Trøndelag county.
 The administrative centre of the municipality was the village of Hegra where the Hegra Church is located.

-History
+General information

-The municipality was established in 1850 when the old municipality of Stjørdalen was divided into Øvre Stjørdal (population: 5,100) and Nedre Stjørdal (population: 6,543).
-On 1 January 1874, the municipality of Øvre Stjørdal ceased to exist when it was split to form two new municipalities: Hegra (population: 3,409) in the east and Meraker (population: 1,861) in the west.
+The municipality was established in 1850 when the old Stjørdalen Municipality was divided into Øvre Stjørdalen Municipality (population: 5,100) and Nedre Stjørdalen Municipality (population: 6,543).
+On 1 January 1874, Øvre Stjørdalen Municipality ceased to exist when it was split to form two new municipalities: Hegra Municipality (population: 3,409) in the east and Meraker Municipality (population: 1,861) in the west.

 Name

 The municipality (originally the parish) is named after the Stjørdalen valley (Stjórardalr).
 The first element is the word Øvre which means "upper", referring to the fact that it is the upper part of the valley.
 The second element is the genitive case of the local river name Stjór (now called the Stjørdalselva river).
 The meaning of the river name is unknown.
 The last element is dalr which means "valley" or "dale".